Welcome to the setup guide.

 Change the domain to match your website address; without this set correctly, the payment gateway will not work; it is possible to have multiple domains/websites in this field.
 Add a ; between the URL’s as shown.

-The next item here is the SHA-IN; this must match what you have in the plugin settings; we recommend that you use letters and numbers only in this setting and that it has a maximum of 16 characters.
+The next item here is the SHA-IN; this must match what you have in the plugin settings; we recommend that you use letters (combination of upper and lower cases), numbers, and certain special characters only (like “!”, or “?”) in this setting and that it has a minimum of 16 characters, please ensure that it should not go over more than 30 characters to avoid unexpected errors related to it.

 Again, in this section, we have only two items.
 The first one is to make sure that the tick box labeled “I would like to receive transaction feedback parameters on the redirection URLs.” is ticked.